browserengineering/book/book/animations.md

 layers.

-The simplest thing we can do is put paint commands into the same composited layer if they have the exact same set of ancestor effects.
+The simplest thing we can do is put paint commands into the same composited layer if they have the exact same set of ancestor visual effects in the display list.
 This  condition will be determined by the `can_merge` method on `CompositedLayer`s.

 Let's implement that.
 But first, to make it easy to access those ancestor visual effects and compare them, add parent pointers to our display list tree: